Adamsky94/milestone1/README.md

 ### Credits

-***Antonio Rodgrigez*** - My mentor at Code Institute - for checking up on me and my project and giving me feedback and directions
+***Antonio Rodrigez*** - My mentor at Code Institute - for checking up on me and my project and giving me feedback and directions

 ***Matt Rudge*** - Lecturer/Developer at Code Institute -  https://github.com/Code-Institute-Org/gitpod-full-template - for template used with GitPod IDE for developing this project